Predictions for 2005

 • Prank video calls become the next tabloid-sponsored reason to ban camera phones.

-• will get more mobility features, as tries to woo carriers and corporates away from devices (the next logical step is AirSync attachment compression/conversion for mobile devices).
+• will get more mobility features, as tries to woo carriers and corporates away from devices (the next logical step is attachment compression/conversion for mobile devices).

-• Symbian will finally show some backbone by riding their DoCoMo deal and trying to leverage that to force other carriers' hands.
+• will finally show some backbone by riding their DoCoMo deal and trying to leverage that to force other carriers’ hands.

-• As other manufacturers start aping Nokia on radical form factors, it starts getting creative software-wise: UI design and themeing becomes the order of the day, largely thanks to new Series 90 launches.
+• As other manufacturers start aping on radical form factors, it starts getting creative software-wise: UI design and themeing becomes the order of the day, largely thanks to new Series 90 launches.

 PDAs

-• PDA sales will slump further, even as HP keeps churning out model after model with meaningless references and no clear market focus.
+• PDA sales will slump further, even as keeps churning out model after model with meaningless references and no clear market focus.

-• RIM will make a credible attempt at doubling their current market share, adding a larger number of licensed clients for other platforms to the mix.
+• will make a credible attempt at doubling their current market share, adding a larger number of licensed clients for other platforms to the mix.

-• Palm will persist in pushing the Treo range, doing minor updates (and possibly a "clean" OS 5 version).
-A "real" (i.e., a metal model, not the cheap plastic thing they shipped this year) will come out on Spring.
-It may or may not run 6, but it will definetly not be revolutionary.
+• will persist in pushing the Treo range, doing minor updates (and possibly a “clean” OS 5 version).
+A “real” (i.e., a metal model, not the cheap plastic thing they shipped this year) will come out on Spring.
+It may or may not run 6, but it will definitely not be revolutionary.

 Wireless and Broadband

-• Wi-Fi becomes even more of a mess.
+• becomes even more of a mess.

 • prices start flattening out.
 As per-user bandwidth increases, peering traffic mounts to a point where it becomes a slim margins business.